turing-tech/MaterialScrollBar/README.md

 Documentation
 ======

 Note: All customisation methods (setAutoHide, setBarColour, etc) return the materialScrollBar, so they can be chained together if wanted.
-Alternativly, you can just operate on a variable.
+Alternatively, you can just operate on a variable.

 ##How to use - ScrollBar